-For a shopping campaign launch, the primary concern out of the gate is serving momentum – it’s presence or absence.
+For a shopping campaign launch, the primary concern out of the gate is serving momentum – its presence or absence.
 Average-size shopping campaigns usually develop a consistent serving pattern within a week or two of launch; sometimes faster.

-We’ll monitor the search queries that pull the campaign into auctions, using that information to expand the negative base and also to optimize the Titles in the feed.
+We’ll monitor the search queries that pull the campaign into auctions.
+That information is used to expand the negative keyword base, and also to optimize the individual SKU “Titles” in the feed.

 Before conversions have occurred in sufficient quantities to use them as a metric for optimization, ad click-thru-rates (CTR’s) and product page engagement metrics from Google Analytics can serve as proxies for conversions.

 Post-launch, conversion tracking is checked for functionality and accuracy.
 Geo-targeting is monitored for any anomalies, CPC’s are checked for any out of line behavior, and the campaign is scanned for errors or warnings.